arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ![Arduino Cellular Library for Pro 4G Modules](assets/arduino_cellular_library.png)

-Make sure the mini PCIe power configuration is set as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
+Ensure the mini PCIe power configuration is set as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
 The Portenta H7 or C33 requires the **SERIAL1 Breakout** pins to be connected to the corresponding **PCIe Breakout** pins:

 | **SERIAL1 Breakout Pins (17)** | **PCIe Breakout Pins (16)** |
 |--------------------------------|-----------------------------|